Kiln Fired Clay Kit

 Make your clay piece at home and have it fired in a kiln at the gallery!

 A: Maximum size for each individual piece is 8 inches x 8 inches.
 This is ensure the kiln can be packed efficiently.
-To fire larger pieces, we would need to charge for additional kiln space.
-Larger pieces are also at higher risk of breaking.

 Q: What colour is the clay when fired?

 A: This clay turns off-white when fired in the kiln and the underglazes become more vibrant.
 The bell-shaped test tiles show how the clay and underglaze look after firing.

 Q: Can I put my clay pieces in the dishwasher and microwave?

 A: Yes.
 Your fired clay pieces can be put in the microwave and dishwasher.
 Handwashing may prolong the life of your piece.
 The gallery fires to cone 6, and coats pieces in a clear glaze for a foodsafe finish.